Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Blink.rst

 .. caution::

-    CAUTION: Avoid any possible short circuits (especially connecting 5V or GND, 3.3V and GND)!
+    Avoid any possible short circuits (especially connecting 5V or GND, 3.3V and GND)!

 .. warning::

-    WARNING: A short circuit can cause high current in your circuit, create excessive component heat and cause permanent damage to your RPi!
+    A short circuit can cause high current in your circuit, create excessive component heat and cause permanent damage to your RPi!

 **Schematic diagram**